cdrick65/Symbios/README.md

 - a global model of information (seen as a persistent data structure) proto 1 started and code published here => do not expect much yet!

-=>Task2 (later): distributed message system (that convey information (all outputs of digital information we do))
+<h3>Task2 (later): distributed message system (that convey information (all outputs of digital information we do))</h3>

-"You only know 2 things on somebody: what he want you to know et what you want to see in himself" Dexter Morgan Father
+<blockquote>"You only know 2 things on somebody: what he want you to know et what you want to see in himself" <br/>Dexter Morgan Father</blockquote>

 Messages are sent between SymbiosIS and processed by it.
 A Message is a particular king of SymbiosInput).